jacobshorterivey/FinalProject/README.md

 A shelter manager can find fosters and volunteers by using the buttons in the control panel.
 If a foster's/volunteer's card is clicked, then a modal pops up, giving a brief summary of that user's profile.
 The user can be contacted by the shelter via a contact box in the modal.

 <img src="images/fosterSearch1.png" width="700">
+*These are the foster search results*

 <img src="images/fosterSearch2.png" width="700">
+*An example of a foster's pop-up modal*

 <img src="images/fosterSearch3.png" width="700">
+*The contact boxes for sending emails to potential fosters*

 #### Searching for Pets